pgadmin-org/pgadmin4/docs/en_US/import_export_servers.rst

 * Use the *Filename* field to select the JSON file to import servers or create the new file in case of Export where the servers to be exported in the JSON format.

-* Use the *Replace existing servers?* field to specify whether to replace the existing servers or not.
+* Use the *Remove all the existing servers?* field to specify whether to remove all the existing servers or not before importing the new selected servers.
   This field is applicable only in case of Import Servers.

 Click the *Next* button to continue, or the *X* button to close the wizard.